RudyMartin/dsai-2024/rps_files/readme.md

+# Data Science Experiment Instructions - Draft 20240611-a

-# Instructions to Download Files from GitHub and Upload to Google Drive
+## Instructions to Download Files from GitHub and Upload to Google Drive

 Please follow the steps below to download the necessary files from GitHub and upload them to the specified Google Drive folder:

-## Step 1: Download Files from GitHub
+### Step 1 Download Files from GitHub

 1. Open your web browser and go to the following GitHub repository link: